Clean API Client

 </script>

-The component only handles its direct task — state management and data display.
+The component only deals with its direct responsibility — managing state and rendering data.

 Conclusion

-This separation allows you to avoid mixing business logic and representation.
-A basic set consisting of a shared request, domain folders, and a single ApiClient is more than enough to prevent code sprawl and keep it readable even as the project scales significantly.
+This separation prevents mixing business logic with presentation.
+The basic set of a shared request, domain folders, and a single ApiClient is more than enough to keep the code from spreading and remain readable even as the project scales significantly.